san4b0t/tp/docs/UserGuide.md

 ### Filtering Job Applications: `filter`

 Filters the list of job applications based on a single field: **Tags**, **Status**, or **Application Deadline**.
+* Filter command accepts only one filter flag at a time.

 Format: `filter FLAG/KEYWORD`